oroinc/documentation/user_guide/magento_channel_integration.rst

 To edit integration details:

-- Go to the *"Edit"* form of the channel and click *"Edit"* link by the integration name
+- Go to the *"Edit"* form :ref: `<user-guide-ui-components-create-pages>` of the channel and click *"Edit"* link by the integration name

 The integration form will appear.
 Priory defined settings will be shown in the form.
 Once synchronization has been performed, it is impossible to change the Sync start date.